 Sometimes when you change something, you don’t notice a big impact right away.
 It’s often these changes that are the most powerful, and lasting.

-When you feed your dog fresh food, the changes may not always be visibly dramatic, but the science is clear—over time, the benefits of a fresh diet add up to a healthier dog, and, very possibly, more years together.
+When you feed your dog fresh food, the changes may not always be visibly dramatic, but the science is clear—over time, the benefits associated with a fresh diet can add up to a healthier dog, and, possibly, more years together.

 Think of it as a vitality plan—you add to it each day and the results compound over your dog’s life.

 Pre-portioned packs make weight management easy.
 And keeping your dog at the right weight can help stave off a raft of diseases—including arthritis.
 Studies show that even a small weight reduction can alleviate this painful condition.

 Our fresh recipes also contain healthy Omega-3 fatty acids, powerful nutrients that can contribute to healthy immunity, and support joint health.
 And because our food is fresh, it means your dog actually gets these benefits.
 When bags of kibble sit open for long periods on the other hand, the fats they contain can turn rancid.
 This doesn’t just make them ineffective; it can make them dangerous—rancid fats contribute to inflammation.

 Nutrients that promote a stronger, healthier heart

-Fresh, human-grade protein doesn’t just taste REALLY good to your dog—it’s doing good things for their good heart.
+Fresh, human-grade protein doesn’t just taste REALLY good to your dog—it can do good things for their good heart.

 Our fresh recipes start with real muscle and organ meat (instead of the powdered “meals” in kibble) and we gently cook them at low temperatures.
 This means the food retains its important nutrients, including the amino sulfonic acid, taurine.
 (We also supplement our food with taurine for extra peace of mind.)
-Research has shown that this compound can help keep canine tickers healthy and ward off heart ailments like DCM.
+Research has shown that this compound may be associated with keeping canine tickers healthy and ward off heart ailments like DCM.